DanielTockan/Crypto-Tracker/README.md

 ![CoinGecko endpoints](./screenshots/crypto_endpoints.png)

 I also came across the [Alpha Vantage API](https://www.alphavantage.co/documentation/) during the research phase of the project.
 This API was not cryptocurrency focused but provided a lot of useful financial data.
-Despite requiring an API key this was another great API that I decided to bookmark for any potential stretch goals.
+Despite requiring an API key, this was another great API that I decided to bookmark for any potential stretch goals.

 ### Day 1:

 The short time-frame meant that strict planning was necessary to get an MVP built in time for my Demo.

-Planning (in order)
+Planning (in order):

 - Research API's (see above).
 - Define and plan MVP.